ethanlabs101/frlegends-skeleton-key/docs/modding-sandbox-guide/modding-sandbox-guide.md

 The Complete Raw JSON Snapshot tool saves a persistent snapshot of the currently detected player data.

-Unlike the viewer, which is primarily for inspection, this option creates a saved representation that can be referenced later.
+Unlike the viewer, which is primarily for inspection, this option creates a saved representation that can be referenced later and used for recovery.

 Snapshots are useful before making substantial changes.